NathanielWroblewski/nixcfg/README.md

 Nix Configuration
 ===

-This repository contains personal configuration for NixOS and Nix package manager.
+This repository contains my personal configuration for NixOS and the Nix package manager.